WieeRd/questionable/README.md

 ## TL;DR

-Use this copypasta to answer every *questionable* questions.
+Use this copypasta to answer every *questionable* question.
 Make sure to include the source when quoting this guide :)

 ```markdown